 Physical custody is the right of a parent to have the child spend time with that parent whereas legal custody means a parent has the legal authority to make decisions on the child’s behalf regarding education, health, and upbringing.

 In an amicable separation, joint custody will often be ordered, but a contentious divorce can make determining custody a ferocious battle.
-In those cases, any of the factors Missouri looks at when considering what’s best for the children can prove pivotal in determining the rights of each parent; that’s why retaining a child custody lawyer is of paramount importance when undergoing a divorce involving children or in a modification of a parenting plan.
-In child custody proceedings, it’s necessary to have a lawyer who understands the factors the court must consider, how to advocate for each of those factors, and how to present evidence concerning those factors.
+In those family law cases, any of the factors Missouri looks at when considering what’s best for the children can prove pivotal in determining the rights of each parent; that’s why retaining a child custody lawyer is of paramount importance when undergoing a divorce involving children or in a modification of a parenting plan.
+In a child custody proceeding, it’s necessary to have a lawyer who understands the factors the court must consider, how to advocate for each of those factors, and how to present evidence concerning those factors.

-Petition for Child Custody in Springfield, MO
+Petition for Child Custody in Springfield, MO: How To File It?

 As you’ll see, the process for a petition for child custody in Springfield, MO can be difficult to fully understand by yourself.
-It’s long, complicated and during a separation can be difficult to fully manage.
-These reasons are often why individuals choose to hire child custody lawyers in Springfield, MO like Summer Masterson-Goethals.
+It’s long, complicated and during a legal separation can be difficult to fully manage.
+These reasons are often why individuals choose to hire child custody lawyers Springfield, MO like Summer Masterson-Goethals.

 The Petition for Child Custody in Missouri (CAFC201) is a petition to use in the special circumstance where the requirements for the establishment of paternity have been met under Missouri law but no custody order (Parenting Plan) is in place.